 The AUSF is acting as NF Service Producer.
 It provides SoRProtection service to the NF Service Consumer.

-This service permits to provide the NF Service Consumer (e.g. UDM) with the SoR-MAC-IAUSF and CounterSoR to protect the the Steering Information List from being tampered with or removed by the VPLMN.
+This service permits to provide the NF Service Consumer (e.g. UDM) with the SoR-MAC-IAUSF and CounterSoR to protect the Steering Information from being tampered with or removed by the VPLMN.

-NOTE: If the Steering Information List is not available or HPLMN determines that no steering of the UE is required, a SOR transparent container information element with an HPLMN indication that 'no change of the "Operator Controlled PLMN Selector with Access Technology" list stored in the UE' protected by SoR-MAC-IAUSF and CounterSoR is still sent to the UE during registration.
-The Steering Information List In such a case, the NF Service Consumer shall send an empty list to the AUSF when consuming the Nausf_SoRProtection Service.
+NOTE: If the Steering Information is not available or HPLMN determines that no steering of the UE is required, a SOR transparent container information element with an HPLMN indication that 'no change of the "Operator Controlled PLMN Selector with Access Technology" list stored in the UE protected by SoR-MAC-IAUSF and CounterSoR is still sent to the UE during registration.
+The Steering Information in such a case, the NF Service Consumer shall send an empty list to the AUSF when consuming the Nausf_SoRProtection Service.

 In option this service also allows to provide the NF Service Consumer (e.g. UDM) with the SoR-XMAC-IUE that allows the NF Service Consumer (e.g. UDM) to verify that the UE received the Steering Information List.